Particular/docs.particular.net/tutorials/intro-to-nservicebus/1-getting-started/tutorial.md

 snippet: EmptyProgram

-{{NOTE:
-If you can't use C# 7.1 features, use this bit of code to bootstrap execution into an async context:
+If you can't use C# 7.1 features, you can bootstrap a static async method using `.GetAwaiter().GetResult()`:

 snippet: PreCsharp7-1AsyncBoilerplate

-These tutorials will assume the use of C# 7.1
-}}

-Add the following code to your program first and then let's analyze the importance of each line.

-Add this code to your Main (or AsyncMain) method:
+Now that we have a `Main` (or `AsyncMain`) method, let's take a look at the code we're going to add to it, and then we'll analyze the importance of each line.
+First, add the following code to your `Main` (or `AsyncMain`) method:

 snippet: AsyncMain